All Episodes

 They don't want to be caught.

-Anyway, 800-941 Sean are number.
+Anyway, 800-941 Sean, our number.

 I did not have time to actually read through the latest filing in the Hunter Biden case.

-Jonathan Thoroughly laid out uh apparently Hunter Biden is comparable to children in Japanese internment camps.
+Apparently, Hunter Biden is comparable to children in Japanese internment camps.

 They don't even pay any attention to any of this.

-One of the filing's main arguments is that Hunter Biden is being selectively prosecuted because Joe is his father, and he's suffering from the burden of parentage.
+One of the filings' main arguments is that Hunter Biden is being selectively prosecuted because Joe is his father and he's suffering from the burden of parentage.

-And to back up the argument, Lowell cites uh Plier V. Doe, a case involving, you know, providing free education to the children of illegal immigrants to say that the Constitution prevents the government from inflicting harm on children for the conduct of their parents.
+A case involving providing free education to the children of illegal immigrants to say that the Constitution prevents the government from inflicting harm on children for the conduct of their parents.

 Unbelievable.